 (Hint: It’s not just in English speaking nations.)

 1. YouTube is the second most visited website in the world and each visit involves an average of 9.77 pageviews.
 In its most used social networks report, Statista placed YouTube at the second spot with 2000M users.

-- The company has launched local versions in more than 100 countries and users can navigate it in over 80 different languages.
+- The company has launched local versions of YouTube in more than 100 countries and users can navigate it in over 80 different languages.

-12. 70% of the views on YouTube are generated by its artificial intelligence based algorithm, as per YouTube executives.
+- 70% of the views on YouTube are generated by its artificial intelligence-based algorithm, as per YouTube executives.
 In a Pew Research survey, 81% of US adults admitted that they occasionally or regularly watched videos that were recommended by the algorithm.

 Also, irrespective of the starting criterion, YouTube recommendations tend to tilts towards more popular content.